hdShang/arxiv-daily/docs/cs-CL/2025-12-23/papers/251220595v1-cube-bench-a-benchmark-for-spatial-visual-reasoning-in-mllms.md

 ---
 layout: default
-title: Cube Bench: A Benchmark for Spatial Visual Reasoning in MLLMs
+title: "Cube Bench: A Benchmark for Spatial Visual Reasoning in MLLMs"
 ---

 # Cube Bench: A Benchmark for Spatial Visual Reasoning in MLLMs